8 facts about hit-and-runs

 Published on March 19, 2019

-- What are the driver's obligations in the event of a fender-bender or collision?
+2. What are your obligations if you’re involved in a fender bender or collision?

-- Provide the required information to the owner of the damaged property or the police:
+- Provide the following information to the owner of the damaged property or the police:

 - Your driver's licence number

-- The contact information (name and address) indicated on the vehicle registration if it’s different from yours.
+- The name and address indicated on the registration of the vehicle you were driving (if it’s different from yours)